sankket/sankket/README.md

 # Hello World 👋

-I am  Sanket Godbole and I am a Information Technology Graduate from Government College of Engineering, Aurangabad.
+I am  Sanket Godbole and I am a Information Technology Graduate from Government College of Engineering, Aurangabad and IT Working Professional.
 I love working on projects and applications where I can see it have a positive impact on Society.
 I have aws developer associate certification and Microsoft certified Azure Fundamentals Certification.

 ## Blurb about me